What is an immunoglobulins blood test?

 What is it used for?

-An immunoglobulins blood test may be used to help diagnose a variety of conditions, including:
+An immunoglobulins blood test may be used to:

 Why do I need an immunoglobulins blood test?